vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/152/06_A_dhenavo.md

 +++
 The son of Mamatā is, of course, Dīrghatamas, our poet.

 In my view, the verse is describing the feeding of the fire with streams of ghee, the milk-cows (dhenávaḥ) of pāda a; the “same udder” (sásmin ū́dhan) is the fire place.
-Geldner (/WG) see the cows instead as the rains and give a more cosmic spin to the whole verse.
+Geldner (/Witzel Gotō) see the cows instead as the rains and give a more cosmic spin to the whole verse.
 But pāda c esp. supports a ritual interpr., as does the instr. ‘by mouth’ (āsā́) in d, so characteristic of the ritual Agni.

 For my transitive interpr. of brahma-prī́- ‘pleasing x with the formulation’ (contra ‘loving the formulation’ or ‘friend of the formulation’ of all others, including Scar [338]), see comm. on I.83.2.
 In that passage the transitive value is strongly favored by context; here, given Agni’s usual middle-man role as both sacrificer and sacrificed to, it is less clear.
 I could accept ‘loving the formulation, pleased by the formulation’ here.